Professor-Codephreak/S.M.A.I.R.T/README.md

 This contract comes as is, without any guarantees that it's free of bugs or vulnerabilities.
 If you decide to use it, you're doing so at your own risk.
 Make sure you fully understand what the contract does before deploying it.

 ### Liquidity Considerations
-The contract automatically adds liquidity to Uniswap after a presale, but be aware, this liquidity isn't locked.
-That means it can be withdrawn, potentially impacting the token's stability.
-If you need the liquidity locked, this setup might require some tweaks.
+The contract automatically adds unlocked liquidity to Uniswap after a presale. next step. auto timelock.
 ✨ audited by S.M.A.I.R.T  🚀